ViklaSail/StaticCodeAssignmentCheck/test/tasks.md

 # Specification preparations project
 Research and development.
 It is by our experiences obvious that task communication need to be supported better. first goal is to have task and specifications easily navigated and updated.
 Following goals later: **unofficial communication** (chatting) saved and tagged to specification elements/documents as well as possible (discussion resolutions/notes that added to specs?).
 ## git based specification system
-idea: Code and specs in git, connected by git commits and possibly git tags.
+idea: Code and specs in git, connected by git commits and possibly with help of git tags.
 Achieving traceability from specs to code and back.
-Properties: need to have links from diagram elements like class to detail-document and/or detail-diagram like from class to state-diagram of that class. directory tree, but net structure between diagrams, diagram elements and documents.
+Properties: need to have links from diagram elements like class to detail-document and/or detail-diagram.
+Example: from class to state-diagram of that class.
+Specifications are saved in directory tree.
+By links a net structure exists between diagrams, diagram elements and documents.
+UML is used.
+Example of [file structure](./spesificationFileStruct.uxf).
+And links between files and components should ideally functionlike [this one](spesificationFileStruct.uxf).
+Idea: how to keep private personal notes on task nicely available and linked to task?
+You can have a folder outside repository and have a link to it [like this](../../personalNotes/specSystemNotes.md). or then inside repository folder but outside repository control.
+From every task there should be link to task solution document, which is inside repository.

 0. Evaluating open source UML tools.
 Developing evaluation criteria further: components links to sub-diagrams. editor support. developer count, usage volume, last stable relase. development intensity. (support uxf-> the umlet standardized format for UML diagrams)
 Found tools so far: PlantUML, umlet, textuml, NClass, Jetuml. https://github.com/gbaychev/NClass https://www.jetuml.org/  http://abstratt.github.io/textuml/